lewisfish/signedMCRT/docs/config.md

 # Config file settings

+The configuration file format used is Tom's Obvious Minimal Language ((TOML))[https://toml.io/en/].
-The below sections describe the tables (dictionaries) that are able to be defined for SignedMCRT
+The below sections describe the tables (dictionaries) that are able to be defined for SignedMCRT.

-## source
+## Source

 This table defines the parameters for the light source used in the simulation it can have the following: